grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 metastore index with the results.
 The compaction service resides within the metastore component, while the compaction worker is a separate service designed to scale out and in rapidly.

+The compaction service relies on the Raft protocol to guarantee consistency across the replicas.
 The diagram below illustrates the interaction between the compaction worker and the compaction service: workers poll the service on a regular basis to request new compaction jobs and report status updates.

+A status update is processed by the leader node in two steps, each of which is a Raft command committed to the log:
+1. First, the leader prepares the plan update – compaction job state changes based on the reported status updates.
+This is a read only operation that never modifies the node state.
+2. The leader proposes the plan update: all the replicas must apply the planned changes to their state in an idempotent way, if the proposal is accepted (committed to the Raft log).

-Critical sections are guaranteed to be executed serially in the context of the Raft state machine and within the same transaction.
+Critical sections are guaranteed to be executed serially in the context of the Raft state machine and by the same leader (within the same *term*), and atomically from the cluster's perspective.
 If the prepared compaction plan update is not accepted by the Raft log, the update plan is discarded, and the new leader will propose a new plan.

-The two-step process ensures that all the replicas use the same compaction plan, regardless of their internal state as long as the replicas can apply `UpdateCompactionPlan` change.
-This is true even in case if the compaction algorithm (the `GetCompactionPlanUpdate` step) changes across the replicas during the ongoing migration – version upgrade or downgrade.
+The two-step process ensures that all the replicas use the same compaction plan, regardless of their internal state, as long as the replicas can apply `UpdateCompactionPlan`change.
+This is true even in case the compaction algorithm (the `GetCompactionPlanUpdate` step) changes across the replicas during the ongoing migration – version upgrade or downgrade.

+> As of now, both steps are committed to the Raft log.
+However, as an optimization, the first step – preparation,
+> can be implemented as a **Linearizable Read** through **Read Index** (which we already use in metadata queries)
+> to avoid unnecessary replication of the read-only operation.

 ```mermaid
 sequenceDiagram